-- 153. First, the UC system has instituted a system-wide hiring freeze on new faculty and staff.
+- 170. The delays in funding decisions and evaluation of applications have further harmed the UC system.
+First, the UC system has instituted a system-wide hiring freeze on new faculty and staff.
 Top-ranked departments across UC campuses in chemistry, biology, public health, and more may reduce their graduate student classes.
 UC departments have had to consider rescinding offers of funding to some students admitted to doctoral programs.
-To the extent possible, UC has arranged for emergency funding to cushion the impact of interrupted federal funding and maintain salary support for affected graduate students and trainees.
-This relief is aimed at bridging those personnel to give them time to complete their graduate programs or to secure other funding or employment. - 154.
-These funds are being diverted from other important needs, such as deferred maintenance and strategic investments.
-These expected grant funds are also necessary to the research facilities that make these projects possible and economically viable. - 155.
+The expected grant funds are also necessary to the research facilities that make these projects possible and economically viable. - 171.
 Second, the delays in funding and terminations harm the UC's educational and research mission.
 Doctoral students, postdoctoral researchers, faculty, and staff from around the world collaborate with or come to California to join the UC research enterprise.
 Future recruitment of these young scientists and researchers will be negatively impacted by diminished funding and arbitrary terminations aimed at international collaboration and research projects.
 Further, terminations have specifically impacted the communities that come to the UC system for clinical trials and other community health interventions.
-Midstream terminations of long-term projects meant to reduce health disparities in projects like maternal mortality, the spread of HIV/AIDS, and services to other underserved communities directly undermines the trust necessary to convince individuals to participate in UC research projects. - 156.
-Since February 20, 2025, the CSU has received at least 17 termination notices, including 5 where it serves as the primary awardee.
-They collectively amount to a loss of nearly
+Midstream terminations of long-term projects meant to reduce health disparities in projects like maternal mortality, the spread of HIV/AIDS, and services to other underserved communities directly undermines the trust necessary to convince individuals to participate in UC research projects.